 2.9 The Stoke Golding Neighbourhood Plan is being prepared in the context of the Hinckley and Bosworth Local Plan.
-For the purposes of the Stoke Golding Neighbourhood Plan, the relevant parts of the Local Plan 2006-2026 (formerly LDF) are the Core Strategy Development Plan Document

-(DPD) and the Site Allocations and Development Management Policies DPD.
+For the purposes of the Stoke Golding Neighbourhood Plan, the relevant parts of the Local Plan 2006-2026 (formerly LDF) are the Core Strategy Development Plan Document (DPD) and the Site Allocations and Development Management Policies DPD.

 - 2.10 The Hinckley and Bosworth Core Strategy was adopted in December 2009 and is the Strategic Part 1 Local Plan.
 It provides the vision and spatial strategy for the borough and identifies development requirements for its main urban areas.
 Most new development will be accommodated in and around Hinckley.
 The Core Strategy also identifies development requirements for key rural centre such as Stoke Golding and identifies a minimum housing requirement of a minimum of 60 new homes for the village of Stoke Golding over the period 2006-2026. - 2.11 The Site Allocations and Development Management Policies DPD was adopted in 2016 and identifies sites for uses such as housing, employment, retail, open space and community facilities that will deliver the aims, vision and objectives of the Core Strategy.
 It also contains development management policies which will be used to assess planning applications over the plan period.
-This document identifies that the residual minimum housing requirement for Stoke Golding, as of 1 September 2014 has been met and as such no sites are allocated for further residential development in Stoke Golding. - 2.12 A parallel process of Sustainability Appraisal (SA) was undertaken alongside the plan-making process for these two documents. - 2.13 Given the importance of having an up-to-date local plan, the Council is currently in the process of reviewing its local plan documents, including the Core Strategy and the Site Allocations and Development Management Policies DPD.
-Preparation of the new Hinckley & Bosworth began in 2017 and will set out the development strategy for Hinckley & Bosworth for the period 2016-2036.
-It will however not be finalised until 2021 at the earliest.
-The Neighbourhood Plan has been aligned with the emerging Local Plan to cover the period up to 2036.
-However, once the new Local Plan is adopted, there may be value in a review of the Neighbourhood Plan.

-Will the Stoke Golding Parish Neighbourhood Plan propose allocations?
-And if so, will these be over and above those likely to be included in the Local Plan?

-2.14 The Core Strategy identifies Stoke Golding as a key rural centre and sets out that the Council will allocate land for the development of a minimum of 60 dwellings.
-This has been met with the granting of planning permission for the Convent Drive and Bosworth Manor developments off Hinckley Road.
-As this residual requirement had been met the Site Allocations and Development Management Policies DPD subsequently does not allocate any sites for residential development in Stoke Golding.
+This document identifies that the residual minimum housing requirement for Stoke Golding, as of 1 September 2014 has been met and as such no sites are allocated for further residential development in Stoke Golding. - 2.12 A parallel process of Sustainability Appraisal (SA) was undertaken alongside the plan-making process for these two documents. - 2.13 Work on the new Hinckley and Bosworth Local Plan began early in 2017.
+The new Local Plan will set out the overall development strategy for Hinckley and Bosworth Borough for the period 2020 to 2039.
+It will include strategic policies and allocate sites to meet identified development needs such as for homes, jobs, retail, recreation/open space, nature conservation and other required land uses as identified by evidence.
+It will provide appropriate policies and guidance by which to determine planning applications; for example design guidance, conservation and protection of natural resources. - 2.14 Hinckley and Bosworth Borough Council consulted residents, community groups, businesses and other interested parties on the draft Local Plan (Regulation 19) from 9 February to 23 March 2022.
+Originally, the Local Plan had been due to be sent to the Secretary of State for examination in 2022, however submission has been delayed until later in 2023. - Will the Stoke Golding Parish Neighbourhood Plan propose allocations?
+And if so, will these be over and above those likely to be included in the Local Plan? - 2.15 The Core Strategy identifies Stoke Golding as a key rural centre and sets out that the Council will allocate land for the development of a minimum of 60 dwellings.
+This has been met with the granting of planning permission for the Convent Drive and Bosworth Manor developments off